spacecatpixel/lokidocs/RunServiceNodeAsService.md

 `~/loki/./lokid print_sn_status` (`~` character replaces user's home directory full path, do not skip it!).
 >     For Testnet,  append the --testnet flag at the end of the command.

 - Test 3.
-To check what Loki daemon version is running now that this information is not in its folder's name: `~/loki/./lokid version`.
+Check what Loki daemon version is running now that this information is not in its folder's name: `~/loki/./lokid version`.
 >     For Testnet,  append the --testnet flag at the end of the command.

-For further updates, skip step 3.
+Skip step 3 in future updates.

 ## How to access Loki daemon in interactive mode when running daemon as a service

-Whenever you want to access lokid in interactive mode, for example to run Service Node registration command, you have to:
+Whenever you want to access lokid in interactive mode, for example to run Service Node registration command, you have to connect to your server via SSH and:

 1. Stop the Loki daemon service: `sudo systemctl stop lokid.service` (see [NOTE](RunServiceNodeAsService.md#note))